-7) Assignment 3: Artificial Neural Network
+7) Assignment 3 Part A: Artificial Neural Network

 The goal of this assignment is to learn how to use the MATLAB Neural Network toolbox to train a network to classify emotions.
 The results of your experiments should be discussed in the report.
 You will also have to deliver the code you have written.
-The MATLAB version that you should use for this assignment is 64-bit MATLAB R2014a installed under 64-bit Ubuntu Linux 12.04 on the LAB machines.
+You should use the MATLAB version installed on the LAB machines.